-In accordance with the provisions of Article 22 bis of the Bylaws, Article 23 of the Regulations of the Board of Directors and the Rule, transactions that the Company carries out, directly or indirectly, with Related Parties (i) that exceed 5% of the assets of the Repsol Group according to the latest consolidated financial statements approved by the General Shareholders' Meeting of Repsol, S. A.; (ii) that involve the transfer of relevant technology of the Repsol Group; or (iii) that involve the transfer of relevant technology of the Repsol Group; or (iv) that are aimed at establishing strategic alliances of the Repsol Group; (iii) involving the transfer of relevant technology of the Repsol Group; or (iv) aimed at establishing strategic alliances, and not consisting of mere agreements for action or execution of alliances already established, may only be carried out if the following conditions are met:
+In accordance with the provisions of Article 22 bis of the Bylaws, Article 23 of the Regulations of the Board of Directors and the Rule, transactions that the Company carries out, directly or indirectly, with Related Parties (i) that exceed 5% of the assets of the Repsol Group according to the latest consolidated financial statements approved by the General Shareholders' Meeting of Repsol, S. A.; (ii) that involve the transfer of relevant technology of the Repsol Group; or (iii) that involve the transfer of relevant technology of the Repsol Group; or (iv) that are aimed at establishing strategic alliances of the Repsol Group; or (v) that are aimed at establishing strategic alliances of the Repsol Group.
+A.; (ii) involving strategic assets of the Repsol Group; (iii) involving the transfer of relevant technology of the Repsol Group; or (iv) aimed at establishing strategic alliances, and not consisting of mere agreements for action or execution of alliances already established, may only be carried out if the following conditions are met:

-- a) that the transaction is fair and efficient from the point of view of the interests of the Repsol Group and, if applicable, of the shareholders other than the Related Party; - b) that, after having obtained the corresponding report from an independent expert of recognized prestige in the financial community on the reasonableness and adaptation to market conditions of the terms of the Related Party Transaction, the Nomination Committee shall issue a report assessing compliance with the requirement set forth in (a) above; and - c) that the General Shareholders' Meeting of Repsol, S.A. authorizes the Related Transaction with the favorable vote of 75% of the capital present and represented at the meeting.
+- that the transaction is fair and efficient from the point of view of the interests of the Repsol Group and, if applicable, of the a) shareholders other than the Related Party; - that, after having obtained the corresponding report from an independent expert of recognized prestige in the financial b) community on the reasonableness and adaptation to market conditions of the terms of the Related Party Transaction, the Nomination Committee shall issue a report assessing compliance with the requirement set forth in (a) above; and - C) that the General Shareholders' Meeting of Repsol, S.A. authorizes the Related Transaction with the favorable vote of 75% of the capital present and represented at the meeting.
 However, when there are reasons of opportunity that make it advisable not to wait until the next General Meeting is held, and provided that the value of the transaction does not exceed 10% of the assets, the transaction may be approved by the Board of Directors provided that (i) the report of the Nomination Committee referred to in (b) above is favorable to the transaction, and (ii) the resolution is adopted with the favorable vote of at least two thirds of the members of the Board of Directors who are not involved in a conflict of interest situation.
 In this case, the Board of Directors shall inform the next General Meeting of the terms and conditions of the transaction.